"come sit together"

 This year’s conference will steer away from the traditional conference format to one of a gathering with the theme of “Come sit together” bringing together “mainstream” alcohol and other drug treatment and support programs and Aboriginal health organisations that work together to bring about positive outcomes for first nations clients, their children, their families, their mobs and the community.

-The conference organising committee this year is made up of: Odyssey House Victoria, Windana, Youth Support and Assistance Service (YSAS), the Salvation Army and for the very first time, Ngwala Willumbong Inc. VACCHO has come on board to support the development of the conference as a genuine first people’s event hosted by what is referred to as a “mainstream” association.
+The conference organising committee this year is made up of: Odyssey House Victoria, Windana, Youth Support and Advocacy Service (YSAS), the Salvation Army and for the very first time, Ngwala Willumbong Inc. VACCHO has come on board to support the development of the conference as a genuine first people’s event hosted by what is referred to as a “mainstream” association.

 We look forward to welcoming you to this year’s conference, and invite you to register by clicking on the "register now" button below